mprinc/snowpack/docs/plugins.md

 knownEntrypoints: ["svelte/internal"]
 ```

 An list of any npm dependencies that are added as a part of `load()` or `transform()` that Snowpack will need to know about.
-Snowpack analyzes most dependency imports automatically when it scans the source code of a project, but some imports are added as a part of a `load()` or `transform()` step, which means that Snowpack would never see them.
+Snowpack analyzes most dependency imports automatically when it scans the source code of a project, but some imports are added as a part of a `load()` or `transform()` step, which means that <span class='comment' data='This is not super great, as Chromium makes a very unclear report where is the error: `Uncaught TypeError: Failed to resolve module specifier "axios-observable".
+Relative references must start with either "/", "./", or "../"` with no reference to the file importing the missing module'>Snowpack would never see them</span>.
 If your plugin does this, add them here.

 ### resolve